 We’re a fan of the Joy onboarding flow for how they pack information into one modal.
 In this onboarding example, Joy lets their copy explain the app’s benefits, while their image lets desktop users know they can use it on mobile.
 Joy creates app onboarding that’s equal parts educational as it is affirmative.

 6. Asana provides bitesize onboarding snacks #

 Asana tends to be very customer success orientated.
 If they want users to stay, they need to ensure they succeed with the tool.
 They have a permanent onboarding flow option on the left-hand side of the tool that delivers bitesize snippets of information, which become more advanced as your knowledge of the platform grows.

 7. HubSpot uses tooltips for gradual onboarding #

 HubSpot provides a great onboarding example with its use of tooltips.
-They scatter tool and feature reminders throughout the platform, so users can continue to learn as they go without getting sidetracked from the task at hand.
+They scatter tools and feature reminders throughout the platform, so users can continue to learn as they go without getting sidetracked from the task at hand.

 8. DataCamp avoids unneccessary friction #

-We mentioned earlier, a certain amount of friction can be a great thing, and DataCamp sticks to that with this user onboarding example.
+As we mentioned earlier, a certain amount of friction can be a great thing, and DataCamp sticks to that with this user onboarding example.
 They let their users learn by doing to complete the product onboarding flow.